 USF’s Doctor of Nursing Practice (DNP) Population Health Leadership program prepares registered nurses (RNs) who hold a master's degree for leadership positions in a variety of inpatient, outpatient, and community settings.
 The program will give students evidence-based knowledge and skills to lead interprofessional teams in health and healing improvement for targeted populations within a rapidly evolving healthcare system.

 We're now accepting applications for Fall 2020.
-Please submit your application by Friday, May 15th, 2020.
+Please submit your application by Monday, June 15th, 2020 (deadline extended).

 Population Health is defined as “community and/or clinical populations that consider the environmental, occupational, cultural, socio-economic, and other dimensions of health and derives evidence from population-level data and statistics” (Starfield, Hyde, Gervas, & Heath, 2007).